Bird migration

 Bird migration is a seasonal movement of some birds between breeding and wintering grounds that occurs twice a year.
-It is typically from north to south or from south to north.
-Migration is inherently risky, due to predation and mortality.
+It is typically between northern and southern regions.
+Migration carries inherent risks, including predation and other hazards en route.

 The Arctic tern holds the long-distance migration record for birds, travelling between Arctic breeding grounds and the Antarctic each year.
-Some species of tubenoses, such as albatrosses, circle the Earth, flying over the southern oceans, while others such as Manx shearwaters migrate 14,000 km between their northern breeding grounds and the southern ocean.
+Some species of tubenoses, such as albatrosses, circle the Earth, flying over the southern oceans, while others such as Manx shearwaters migrate 14,000 km between their northern breeding grounds and the Southern Ocean.
 Shorter migrations are common, while longer ones are not.
 The shorter migrations include altitudinal migrations on mountains, including the Andes and Himalayas.

 The timing of migration seems to be controlled primarily by changes in day length.
 Migrating birds navigate using celestial cues from the Sun and stars, the Earth's magnetic field, and mental maps.